AntonBrekke/Code-resume/README.md

  All C++-files where made in collaberation with a group during the FYS3150-course taken at UiO.

  Authors of the C++-files include:
- - Anton Andreas Brekke
+ - Anton Andreas Brekke, Git: AntonBrekke
- - Johan Luciano Jahre Carlsen
+ - Johan Luciano Jahre Carlsen, Git: JohanCarlsen
- - Mads Saua Balto
+ - Mads Saua Balto, Git: Madssb
- - Alireza Asghari
+ - Alireza Asghari, Git: mahanasg

 ### Ising_model
 In this project, we solved the Ising-model using Markov-chain Monte-Carlo (MCMC).